Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 WordPress

 WordPress was designed as a content management system, making it an excellent choice for anyone looking to start a blog.
-The main difference is what else it can do.
+The main difference is its ability to integrate custom code.
 In addition to templates, WordPress also includes a text editor that expands blogging features using custom HTML and CSS.
-If you are looking for an out-of-the-box well-designed blogging solution, Wix is the way to go.
-If you have basic coding skills and don’t mind slightly more setup time, WordPress offers more.

 🎬 Learn what Slickplan can do!